Mathieu Laurent: Club career

 In 2014 and 2015, he played with Vaughan Azzurri in League1 Ontario.

 In 2016 and 2017, he played with K-W United in the Premier Development League, scoring one goal over the course of two seasons.

 In 2018, he played with the Birmingham Hammers in the PDL.

 In January 2019, he attended an open combine with USL Championship side Birmingham Legion ahead of their inaugural season, after which he signed a professional contract with the club.
 In September 2019, he tore his ACL and would miss the remainder of the season.
 Following the 2019 season, he was named the team Newcomer of the Year and signed an extension with the club for the 2020 season.
 In August 2020, it was announced that Laurent had torn his ACL again and would miss the remainder of the season.

+In 2024, he played with Vaughan Azzurri in League1 Ontario and was named a league First Team All-Star.

 International career

 He made his debut in the Canadian program, attending a camp with the Canada U17 team in November 2012.
 He won a bronze medal at the 2013 CONCACAF U-17 Championship, featuring in one match, while also being named to the roster for the 2013 FIFA U-17 World Cup.